Spitfire-Frozone/Dungeons-and-Dragons/Isle-of-the-Forsaken/Session-0.md

 *DING DING DING*

-Baka uses a newfound power to make a metal bucket to contain the Grung that they can wear.
+Baka uses a newfound power to make a metal pail to contain the G'rung while they walk around.
+This pail was modified such that Baka could wear it.